 Vagnozzi has said he was unaware of fraud at Fallcatcher when he discussed the company with investors.

 Philadelphia lawyer Alan Fellheimer, who defended Ford from the SEC complaint, said in an email he stopped representing the Fallcatcher founder because he wasn’t getting paid.
 According to his July court filing asking to withdraw from the case, Ford owes Fellheimer’s office $59,000.

 In Ford’s reply to Fellheimer’s request, filed Aug.
 4, he praised the lawyer’s “noble efforts,” but defied the federal government and denounced the case against him.

 Despite his agreement last winter to pay back investors, Ford, writing in his own defense, complained that the SEC’s claim “was devoid of any evidence of misuse of the investor funds.”
 He also complained that the court had frozen his personal credit cards so he couldn’t pay rent or day care, and denied his appeal for access to his accounts on hardship grounds.

-Ford also wrote that he “doesn’t want or need any legal representation” because he now doubts any legal defense will "make any difference what so ever,” adding that he considered the seizure of Fallcatcher funds for repayment to investors to be “investment theft.”
+Ford also wrote that he “doesn’t want or need any legal representation” because he now doubts any legal defense will “make any difference what so ever,” adding that he considered the government’s seizure of Fallcatcher funds so it can give the money back to investors as “investment theft.”
 And he called the case “an Ego based persecution of a black man who only wanted the best for his Country and the people who live in it.”